 Performance Art and the Sex and the City Universe

 Fate had it that Marina’s show ends and SATC 2 opens this Memorial Day weekend.
 And because I have a ridiculous memory for cultural references high and low, I realized that this is not the first time these two different entities have crossed paths.

-In the season 6 episode “One,” Carrie goes to an art gallery with Charlotte to see a performance piece where a woman lives on a series of platforms for 16 days.
-It is absolutely meant to be Marina’s 2002 piece “The House with the Ocean View” at the Sean Kelly Gallery, when she lived on view on 3 platforms for 12 days existing only on water, with ladders made with large carving knives baring her way down.
+In the season 6 episode of Sex and the City called “One,” Carrie goes to an art gallery with Charlotte to see a performance piece where a woman lives on a series of platforms for 16 days.
+It is absolutely meant to be Marina’s 2002 piece “The House with the Ocean View” at the Sean Kelly Gallery, when she lived on view on three platforms for twelve days existing only on water, with ladders made with large carving knives baring her way down.
 Besides the general premise you can see the oak chair is the same, and you can see the name Sean Kelly on the door behind Baryshnikov later in the scene.

-Abramovic must have given permission to the show to reference her piece like that.
-Not surprising since tv itself is about the relationship between viewer and creative entity, one of the main themes of her own work.
+Did Abramovic give permission to the show to reference her piece like that?
+Might not be too surprising since TV itself is about the relationship between viewer and creative entity, one of the main themes of her own work.
 I did not go to the Modern to be present with the artist.
 I find lyricism in the way Brenda and others have written about the piece, but it’s not a scene that I am drawn to, that I want to experience physically.